 Werner responds to CAMICO loss prevention hotline inquiries and speaks to CPA groups on various topics.
 Werner has Big Four public accounting experience in federal and state tax as well as regional accounting firm experience.
 She practiced as a sole practitioner in estate planning beginning in 1984.

-Werner has been a member of the California State Bar since 1983 and is a member of the Taxation section as well as the Taxation Section's Procedure and Litigation Committee.
+Werner has been a member of the California State Bar since 1983.
 Werner is currently the Government Relations Chair for the Peninsula-Silicon Valley Chapter of the California Society of CPAs.
 She earned a Bachelor of Science in Commerce, majoring in finance with an emphasis in marketing, from the Santa Clara University School of Business.
 She also earned a Juris Doctor from the Santa Clara University School of Law in 1983, a Master of Laws in Taxation from Golden Gate University in 1987, and a Master of Science in Accounting from San Jose State University in 2001.